 Many people wonder how much term life insurance costs.
 As you may know, term life is the most affordable type of life insurance policy available.
 The reason term life insurance is cheaper is that it provides a death benefit only, and does not include an investment or cash accumulation component like permanent life insurance.
 For many people this coverage is all they need or want.

-To learn more about how to get competitive term life insurance quotes, find an independent agent in the Trusted Choice® network.
 A local member agent in your area can provide an overview of various term life insurance rates and options and help you make an informed choice that meets your needs.

 U.S. Leading Causes of Death for People Aged 45-64, Reported by the CDC 2012